algolia/github-repositories-archiver/CONTRIBUTING.md

-# Contributing to Create InstantSearch App
+# Contributing to GitHub Repositories Archiver

-Thank you for wanting to get involved in Create InstantSearch App!
-The goal of the package is to enable users to create InstantSearch applications quickly.
+Thank you for wanting to get involved in GitHub Repositories Archiver!
+The goal of the CLI is to enable users to archive GitHub repositories within a single repository's subdirs.

 <details>
   <summary><strong>Contents</strong></summary>